ClementNerma/ytdl/README.md

-# `ytsync-cache-builder`
+# `ytdl`

-This program aims to be used exclusively with [AutoDotFiles](https://github.com/ClementNerma/AutoDotFiles).
+This program mainly aims to be used together with [AutoDotFiles](https://github.com/ClementNerma/AutoDotFiles).